IouJenLiu/CMAE/README.md

 University of Illinois at Urbana-Champaign<br/>

-The repository contains Python implementation of Cooperative Exploration for Multi-Agent Deep Reinforcement Learning (CMAE) on the discrete multi-agent particle environments (MPE).
+The repository contains Python implementation of Cooperative Exploration for Multi-Agent Deep Reinforcement Learning (CMAE) with Q-Learning on the discrete multi-agent particle environments (MPE).

 If you used this code for your experiments or found it helpful, please consider citing the following paper: